HOW MUCH DOES AN ESTATE PLAN COST?

 With all of that background in mind, our three levels of planning for a comprehensive plan (or update of your existing plan) range between $2,000 and $8,500 for a married couple, depending on the choices you make during your Life & Legacy Planning Session.
 Plus, you will choose your own fee based on your budget and the planning options that are most important to you and your family.

 If after reading this, you are ready to make informed, empowered, educated decisions for the people you love (instead of just shopping around for the cheapest plan, which is unlikely to work when your family really needs it), get started by booking your Life and Legacy Planning Session below.
-If you’d like to learn more about us and how we can be of service to you and your family, click the link below and schedule a 15 minute call with Megan Gooing, our Client Services Director.
+If you’d like to learn more about us and how we can be of service to you and your family, click the link below and schedule a free 15 minute call with Megan Gooing, our Client Services Director.

 We will never sell or share your information.